What is the “bedroom tax”?

-You won't be affected if you or your partner are no longer of working age.
+You won’t be affected if you or your partner are no longer of working age.
 This is the age at which you can get Pension Credit.
-If you're a woman, this is the same as your State Pension age.
-If you're a man, it's the State Pension age for a woman the same age as you.
-It doesn't matter whether you actually get Pension Credit, or whether you're still working or not, it's about whether you're counted as being over working age.
+It doesn’t matter whether you actually get Pension Credit, or whether you’re still working or not, it’s about whether you’re counted as being over working age.

 You’re allowed one bedroom for each person living in your home unless they’re expected to share.
 Two people are expected to share one bedroom if they’re:

-- Two children aged 16 or under, if they're the same sex.
+· two children aged 16 or less, if they’re the same sex.

 You can get an extra bedroom for a person who doesn’t always live with you if: